Code-Institute-Submissions/FiveStar-Tech/README.md

 * Modal:
   * Placed the **Modal** container outside of the **Main** tag to allow the modal overlay to work correctly.
+  * Created a second modal to display thank you messages after form submissions, but received unexpected behaviour with quick modal closures.
+Multiple modal calls appear to cause this issue.
+I decided to use an **Alert** instead.

 * Contact Me - *background image*:
   * Changed the image opacity in Canva and re-uploaded file, then changed the colours for **Contact** & **Social** list items to algin with the project colour scheme - Lava **#C92222**, Gunmetal **#343A40** and Cultured **#F8F9FA**.